just-the-docs/just-the-docs-tests/collections/_styling/copy-code.md

 Check that for each of the following code blocks:

-- you see a copy button at the top right of the block when hovering over it;
+- you always see a copy button at the top right of the block when hovering over the block;

-- the copy button appears on top of a selected text area;
+- selecting an area of the block does not affect the copy button;

-- the cursor acquires a white-on-green +-sign when the copy button is clickable;
+- when the copy button is clickable, the cursor acquires a white-on-green +-sign;

-- clicking the copy button replaces the blank copy button by a filled icon with a tick mark, and
+- clicking the copy button replaces the blank copy button icon by a filled icon with a tick mark, and replaces the clipboard contents by the entire code of the block:

-- the clipboard contents are replaced by the entire code of the block, including leading and trailing spaces, but omitting line numbers.
+  - including leading and trailing spaces,
+  - excluding any line numbers.

 1. A single short line: